Trivulzianus/Data-Structure-Injection/README.md

 This research includes proof‑of‑concept (PoC) details, detection and mitigation strategies, and recommendations for both framework vendors and application developers.

 **This repository contains prompts which may make an LLM generate malicious content.
 This is to emphasize that these prompts are meant only for developers to test their own security.
-DO NOT use these prompts against environments you are not allowed to test**
+DO NOT use these prompts against environments you are not allowed to test.**

+ Having said that, you're invited to test these prompts against an LLM of your choosing.
+I've found that GPT-4o is least resistant.

 Before we begin, two video demos showing this attack working in Microsoft's environment. *This was responsibly disclosed to MSRC in the beginning of July*. *All demos have been executed in environments I own and which are under my control*.